-- The information you provide, including whether your family has WiFi, will be shared with your school so they can work with you to ensure your child has a device for blended or remote learning this Fall.
+- The information you provide, including whether your family has WiFi, will be shared with your school so they can work with you to ensure your child has a device for blended or remote learning.

 - If you need to contact your child’s school, use Find A School, and click on the General Information section of the school details.

-- Schools are working with central DOE to help get the devices needed, but the central supply is limited and will be used for students in shelter or foster care as a priority.
+- Schools are working with central DOE to help get the devices needed.

 Who Can Request an iPad